-- 1.1 The Serious Violence Duty (the Duty) is a key part of the Government's programme of work to collaborate and plan to prevent and reduce serious violence: taking a multi-agency approach to understand the causes and consequences of serious violence, focusing on prevention and early intervention, and informed by evidence. - 1.2 The Duty requires the specified authorities in Norfolk to collaborate and plan to prevent and reduce serious violence. - 1.3 Working in partnership with the Norfolk Safeguarding Childrens Partnership, Workforce Development Group and Norfolk Youth Justice Board it was identified there was a need for multi-agency training in Norfolk to assist practitioners and parents/carers to understand gangs and serious youth violence.
-This training would enable discussion and identify practical ways to guard against any manifestation in practice and its potential lifelong impact on children and young people. - 1.4 The specific objectives of the training sessions being funded are to assist and ensure practitioners and parents/carers have an understanding of gangs, grooming and county lines, knife crime and weapons awareness, understanding gang activity, behaviour and recruitment, girls, gangs and empowerment, and keeping safe on social media and online networks.
-The sessions will ensure practitioners and parents/carers understand how to navigate the complexities of gangs and serious youth violence.
-The training will assist in identifying the risk factors, how positive choices and protective factors can change the narrative around gangs and violence and understand what tools and resources are available to use.
+- 1.1 The Serious Violence Duty (the Duty) is a key part of the Government's programme of work to collaborate and plan to prevent and reduce serious violence: taking a multi-agency approach to understand the causes and consequences of serious violence, focusing on prevention and early intervention, and informed by evidence. - 1.2 The Duty requires the specified authorities in Norfolk to collaborate and plan to prevent and reduce serious violence. - 1.3 Working in partnership with the Norfolk Safeguarding Childrens Partnership, Workforce Development Group and Norfolk Youth Justice Board it was identified there was a need for multi-agency training in Norfolk to assist practitioners to understand intersectionality and adultification.
+This training would enable discussion and identify practical ways to guard against any manifestation in practice and its potential lifelong impact on children and young people. - 1.4 The specific objectives of the training sessions being funded are to assist and ensure practitioners have an understanding of intersectionality and adultification, discuss the practical ways to guard against with children and young people in practice.
+The sessions will ensure practitioners understand how to navigate the complexities of both intersectionality and adultification.
+Understand the impact of adultification on the child or young person in their interactions with practitioners including understand the impact on families.
+The training will assist in identifying what the key demographics likely to be impacted on by adultification, be aware of the impact of racism and unconscious bias on the potential of adultification, have considered implications for practice and service response and know what practice tools and resources are available to use.